zhzero-hub/LucyRTL8125Ethernet/README.md

 # LucyRTL8125Ethernet

-A macOS driver for Realtek RTL8125 2.5GBit Ethernet Controllers
+A macOS driver for Realtek RTL8125 2.5GBit Ethernet Controllers (apple silicon)

 ## Key Features of the Driver